utsavdotpro/PHPQueryUtils/README.md

 ## raw
 **raw($query)**

-Some queries are just too complex to create objects for, just write it yourself and pass it to the raw() and get the data array (or boolean, if that's the case)
+Some queries are just too complex to create objects for, just write it yourself and pass it to the raw()

     Query::raw(
       "SELECT e.*, a.level FROM employees e